dahiyapankaj/WeatherApp/README.md

 * use of Rxjava filters for filtering data
 * more user freindly Ui
 * scripts to build project from command line.
+* handling of no internet or request failure scenarios.

 # Steps to run